 You'll then be given a recovery code to use in case you're locked out of your account without your mobile device, so please make sure to store it in a secure place.

 Using Two-Factor Authentication

-The next time you return to the app, you'll be prompted to enter your temporary code from Google Authenticator into Assist after entering your login credentials, where you can then proceed to your account.
+The next time you return to the app, you'll be prompted to enter your temporary code from Google Authenticator into Brainbase after entering your login credentials, where you can then proceed to your account.